mercuryseries/laravel-elixir-minify-html/README.md

 Then call the `html` method from your mix.

-The `html` method can take up to four arguments:
+The `html` method can take up to three arguments:

   1. `src` (required): The files to minify.
   2. `outputPath` (optional): The output folder (defaults to `storage/framework/views`).